shundhammer/qdirstat/doc/stats/Median-Percentiles.md

 The average is 561 / 12 = 46.75.

-But that does not describe any of the farmers well; worse, that average is a meaningless number.
-Why this is so is obvious here: That big Agricorp, Inc. is greatly distorting the result.
+But that does not describe any of the farmers well; worse, that average is a meaningless number: It does not fit any of the normal farmers, much less the big Agricorp, Inc. corporation.

+Why this is so is obvious in this case: That big Agricorp, Inc. is greatly distorting the result.
 There must be a better way to do this; one that actually makes a meaningful statement about the typical farmer of Dairyville.

 Well, there is.
 It is called the median.